52 Notable alumni of

 -

-Albrecht Wenzel Eusebius von Wallenstein, Duke of Friedland, also von Waldstein (Czech: Albrecht Václav Eusebius z Valdštejna), was a Bohemian military leader and statesman who fought on the Catholic side during the Thirty Years' War (1618–1648).
+Albrecht Wenzel Eusebius von Wallenstein, Duke of Friedland, also von Waldstein (Czech: Albrecht Václav Eusebius z Valdštejna), was a Bohemian military leader, statesman and a major figure of the Thirty Years' War, fighting on the Catholic side as supreme commander of the armies of Holy Roman Emperor Ferdinand II.
 His successful martial career made him one of the richest and most influential men in the Holy Roman Empire by the time of his death.
-Wallenstein became the supreme commander of the armies of Holy Roman Emperor Ferdinand II and was a major figure of the Thirty Years' War.
+He is considered one of the most important military leaders produced by the early modern period.

 -